-This guidance does not cover fire safety during construction.
-This is governed under the Health and Safety HSG168 Standard.
-The STA has a comprehensive library of information on fire safety during construction requirements and guidance, which can be downloaded via www.structuraltimber.co.uk
+This publication does not cover fire safety during construction, which is legislated for in the Construction (Design and Management) Regulations 2015.
+The Health & Safety Executive provides overarching guidance on this subject in their publication HGS168 Fire safety in construction.
+The STA has a significant library of information on fire during construction when using structural timber methods, which can be downloaded via www.structuraltimber.co.uk